A teenage orphan at the centre of a visa mix up will be reunited with the loving family in Fife who cared for her after The Courier secured flights.

 She was scheduled to travel to Scotland on Sunday but her grandmother, who the 14-year-old lives with in Chernobyl, said she was only made aware of the decision to grant a visa on Tuesday night.
 This is despite Home Office sources insisting a U-turn on initially rejecting her application was performed last Friday.

-After The Courier contacted KLM – who Anna had booked the nonrefundable flights with – the company agreed to stump up a voucher to replace them, much to the delight of the families.
+After The Courier contacted KLM who Anna had booked the non-refundable flights with the company agreed to stump up a voucher to replace them, much to the families’ delight.

-Mum-of-three Anna said: “Yaroslava won’t get home for Christmas now because when she and her grandmother went to Kiev to get the visa they were told they won’t be ready until Monday or Tuesday next week.
+Mother-of-three Anna said: “Yaroslava won’t get home for Christmas now because when she and her grandmother went to Kiev to get the visa, they were told they won’t be ready until Monday or Tuesday next week.